isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Career Scheme (CSCS).md

 <p></p>
 </li>
 <li>
-<p>As awardees are expected to apply to NMRC TA/CSA by the end of their CSCS
+<p>As awardees are expected to apply to NMRC TA/CSA or equivalent by the
-award period, applicants should take note of the latest eligibility criteria for the respective national talent development scheme and ensure that he/she is able to meet them.</p>
+end of their CSCS award period, applicants should take note of the latest eligibility criteria for the respective national talent development scheme and ensure that he/she is able to meet them.</p>
 <p></p>
 </li>
 <li>